Can Low Spenders Travel With Points and Miles?

 Pick Credit Cards with Low Minimum Spends

 There are credit cards with low minimum spends, so tackle those first if necessary.
-Get in the groove of earning and using points/miles slowly, then see if you can figure out how to get the cards that require a bigger minimum spend.
+Get in the groove of earning and using points and miles slowly, then see if you can figure out how to get the cards that require a bigger minimum spend.

-When you go to our best offers page, you can “Filter By Bonus Spending.”
-You can see that some cards require a minimum spend of less than $1,000 in three months.
+When you go to our best offers page, you can see that some cards require a minimum spend of less than $1,000 in three months.
 However, the cards with better bonuses usually require at least $2,000-$4,000.

-Our favorite cards, the Chase Sapphire Preferred and the Capital One Venture X both have a minimum spend of $4,000 in the first 3 months.
-See if you can use some of our methods above to get those bonuses.
+Our favorite cards, the card_name and the card_name, both require a minimum spend of $4,000 in the first three months.
+That might be easy to reach even if you only have $1,400 of expenses each month!
+See if you can use some of our methods above to earn those bonuses.

-Here are some credit cards with lower minimum spend that might interest you:
+Here are some credit cards with lower minimum spending requirements that might also interest you:

-• Delta Gold Card—Only do this if the offer is 70K miles.
-It usually has a $2,000 minimum spend, and the annual fee is waived the first year.
+• Delta SkyMiles® Gold American Express Card.
+Only do this if the welcome offer is at least 70K miles.
+It usually has a $2,000 minimum spend, and the annual fee is waived the first year then $150 after that.

-• Barclays Aviator Red Card—60,000 AA miles and only one purchase on the card is needed.
+• AAdvantage® Aviator® Red World Elite Mastercard®.
+The welcome offer is usually 60,000 American Airlines AAdvantage miles, and only one purchase on the card is needed.
 This is the easiest minimum spend to hit in points and miles.
 The annual fee is $99.
+This card may not be available long-term as American Airlines is strengthening its association with Citi Bank.

-• Southwest Rapid Rewards Plus Card—The bonus on this card fluctuates, but the standard offer is 50,000 Southwest points after spending $1,000 in 3 months.
+• card_name .
+The bonus on this card fluctuates, but the standard offer is 50,000 Southwest Airlines® Rapid Rewards® points after spending $1,000 in 3 months.

 Bottom Line

-The more spend you can put on a credit card, the more points and miles you’ll earn.
-However, you can still save on vacations and travel if you spend less.
-Can low-spenders travel with credit card points and miles?
+The more you spend on a credit card, the more points and miles you’ll earn.
+But you can still save on vacations and travel even if you spend less.
+Can low spenders travel with credit card points and miles?
 Absolutely!
 Free is free, and even if you do it on a smaller scale, it is amazing!
-If you have other tricks for low-spenders, please share them!
+If you have other tricks for low spenders, please share them!

 Sand against turquoise water